je-moore/react-workshop/README.md

-# React Workshop
+# React Workspace

-...for exercise...for exercise...
+A place to jog my React knowledge

 - CRUD using hooks
 - persist to localStorage
-- (to be continued)
+- propTypes

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).